InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 At this level, it is possible to visit the elemental planes in the Lower Heavens.
 The gateways can be opened by performing the Elemental Rites:
-- Earth
+1. Earth
-- Water
+2. Water
-- Air
+3. Air
-- Fire
+4. Fire
-- Spirit/Aether/Akasha
+5. Spirit/Aether/Akasha

+The Seven Seals can be unlocked at this level as well;
+the procedure is similar to the Elemental Rites.
+1. Muladhara:    root
+2. Swadhisthana: navel
+3. Manipura:     sacral
+4. Anahata:      heart
+5. Vishuddhi:    throat
+6. Anja:         brow
+7. Sahasrara:    crown

-Having completed the Elemental Rites and visiting the elemental planes, it is possible to perform the [Death Rite]({{ site.baseurl }}{% link _pages/study.md %}).
+Having visited the elemental planes and unlocking the Seven Seals, it is possible to perform the [Death Rite]({{ site.baseurl }}{% link _pages/study.md %}).

 ##### Theta Meditation